Zyra International

 famous tax haven, and a

 flag of convenience for ships.
+Panama is also

 becoming increasingly popular as a tourist destination.
 It's